Curry, Green carry Warriors to sweep of Blazers

-Curry and Green capped triple-double performances by combining on the game-clinching hoop in overtime as the Golden State Warriors completed a four-game sweep of the host Portland Trail Blazers in the Western Conference finals with a 119-117 victory.
+Stephen Curry and Draymond Green capped triple-double performances by combining on the game-clinching hoop in overtime Monday night as the Golden State Warriors completed a four-game sweep of the host Portland Trail Blazers in the Western Conference finals with a 119-117 victory.

-The win vaults the Warriors into their fifth consecutive NBA Finals.
-They will await the Eastern Conference winner between Milwaukee and Toronto, with either the Bucks or Raptors holding the home-court advantage in the best-of-seven series that isn’t scheduled to start until May 30.

-“We’ve been here before.
-We’ve seen everything,” Curry said of the two-time defending champs.
-“Yeah, we could have said that Game 5 was our game.
-But we saw how long that break is going to be, so we took advantage of it.”

-“I hope it doesn’t go unnoticed,” Warriors coach Steve Kerr said of the run.
-“Five straight Finals hasn’t been done since the ‘60s, hasn’t been done for a reason.
-It’s very, very difficult.”

-Playing without Andre Iguodala, Kevin Durant and DeMarcus Cousins, the Warriors led just 116-115 before Curry spotted Green open for a 3-pointer that pushed the Golden State lead to four with just 39.6 seconds remaining in overtime.

-Damian Lillard got Portland within 119-117 with still 32.8 seconds to play with a driving hoop, and the Trail Blazers got the ball back after Curry missed at the other end.
+Damian Lillard got Portland within 119-117 with 32.8 seconds left with a driving hoop, and the Trail Blazers got the ball back after Curry missed at the other end.

-“In the end, it’s a sweep, but this was a lot more difficult than it may have appeared,” said Kerr, whose team trailed in all four games, including by 15 or more points in each of the last three.
-No previous team had ever erased 15-point deficits in three consecutive playoff wins in NBA history.

-“We’re happy to move on,” Kerr continued, “and happy to get some rest before we have to play again.”

-Curry finished with 37 points, 13 rebounds and 11 assists in his first triple-double of this postseason.
-Green chipped in with his fourth triple-double of the first three rounds — 18 points, 14 rebounds and 11 assists — as the Warriors won their sixth straight game overall and their 10th straight playoff game against Portland.
+Curry finished with 37 points, 13 rebounds and 11 assists.
+Green chipped in with 18 points, 14 rebounds and 11 assists as the Warriors won their sixth straight game overall and their 10th straight playoff game against Portland.

-The triple-doubles were the first ever posted by teammates in an NBA playoff game.

-“We have a bunch of guys committed to winning.
-We have one goal,” Green said.
-“Every year, no matter what bumps in the road we hit during the year, we always know where the end zone is.”

 Meyers Leonard poured in a career-best 30 points, Lillard had 28 and CJ McCollum added 26 for the Trail Blazers, who had staved off elimination twice in their previous series against the Denver Nuggets.